Norwegian Medical Products Agency

-The Norwegian Medicines Agency (Statens legemiddelverk, Legemiddelverket) is the national, regulatory authority for new and existing medicines and the supply chain.
+The Norwegian Medical Products Agency formerly the Norwegian Medicines Agency (Direktoratet for Medisinske Produkter tidl.
+Statens legemiddelverk, Legemiddelverket) is the national regulatory authority in Norway for new and existing pharmaceuticals, medical devices and for the supply chain security of these.
 The Agency is responsible for supervising the production, trials and marketing of medicines.
 It approves medicines and monitors their use, and ensures cost-efficient, effective and well-documented use of medicines.
-The inspectorate also supervises the supply-chain and regulates prices and trade conditions for pharmacies.
+The Inspectorate also supervises the supply chain and regulates pharmacy prices and trade conditions.